arXiv/arxiv-browse/script/sync_prod_to_gcp/README.md

 ## GCP

 In arxiv-development, a bucket is created for the test. "arxiv-sync-test-01" is the name.
+The pytest tests uses the dev bucket heavily.

 To access the bucket, a service account "sync_test_admen" is created.
 The account has the storage read/write permission.